 After you or your users have uploaded image assets to Cloudinary, you can deliver them via dynamic URLs.
-You can include instructions in your dynamic URLs that tell Cloudinary to manipulate your assets using a set of transformation parameters.
-All manipulations are performed automatically in the cloud and your transformed assets are automatically optimized before they are routed through a fast CDN to the end user for optimal user experience.
+You can include instructions in your dynamic URLs that tell Cloudinary to transform your assets using a set of transformation parameters.
+All transformations are performed automatically in the cloud and your transformed assets are automatically optimized before they are routed through a fast CDN to the end user for optimal user experience.

 For example, you can resize and crop, add overlay images, blur or pixelate faces, apply a large variety of special effects and filters, and apply settings to optimize your images and to deliver them responsively.